CodeWithKyrian/chromadb-laravel/README.md

 ### Syncing Models to ChromaDB

-By default, the package will automatically sync your models to ChromaDB whenever they are created, updated or deleted.
+By default, the package will automatically sync your models to ChromaDB whenever they are created, updated or deleted provided there was a change in the attributes since the last sync.
 You can disable this by setting the `chromadb.sync.enabled` config option to `false` or better still, set the `CHROMA_SYNC_ENABLED` to false.

 The syncing of models is queued so be sure to set up your queue and workers the Laravel recommended way.
 You can set the queue, connection and the number tries for the job in the config or using the  `CHROMA_SYNC_QUEUE`, `CHROMA_SYNC_CONNECTION` and `CHROMA_SYNC_TRIES` respectively.
 However, you can set the `CHROMA_SYNC_QUEUE` to false to disable using queues to perform the sync.

 ### Querying the collection

 While you can still query the collection after getting it from the `getChromaCollection()` method, you can also query the collection using the model.
 The model has a `queryChromaCollection()` scope that you can use to query the collection.

 ```php
 $searchTerm = 'Kyrian';